Effervescents® du Monde 2020: the highest concentration of sparkling wines

 - To award reliable and thus representative medals each year, reflecting the founding motto of the Effervescents du Monde® competition: diversity, quality and high standards.

-After three days of work, the judges awarded a total of 182 medals.
+After four days of work, the judges awarded a total of 150 medals.

 General Trends and hight points

-Wide representation from all the sparkling wine regions (AOC) in France, as well as from the major highquality standard sparkling wine (VMQ) and sparkling wine (VM) producers.
+Wide representation from all the sparkling wine regions (AOC) in France, as well as from the major high-quality standard sparkling wine (VMQ) and sparkling wine (VM) producers.
 The entries included wines made both with and without aromatic varietals, using traditional, ancestral or Charmat-type closed-tank methods.
-50% of the wines in the competition were from France, splitevenly between Champagne and non-Champagne.
+60% of the wines in the competition were from France, with a majority of crémants.

-There was also strong participation from Argentina, South Africa, Chile, Spain, Italy, Brazil, Hungary, Moldavia, Portugal and Switzerland.
+There was also strong participation from Spain, Italy, Brazil, Moldova, Portugal and Switzerland.

 There was a high level of diversity in terms of the sensorial qualities of the wines

-Red and rosé AOC, VMQ and VM sparklings wines strongly increased their presence; they also won beautiful medals.
+Rosé AOC, VMQ and VM sparkling wines strongly increased their presence; they also won beautiful medals.

 A high-quality award list